laravel/docs/queries.md

 	DB::table('users')->where('votes', '<', 100)->delete();

-If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to 0, you may use the `truncate` method:
+If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method:

 	DB::table('users')->truncate();

 <a name="pessimistic-locking"></a>
 ## Pessimistic Locking

-The query builder includes a few functions to help you do "pessimistic locking" on your `select` statements.
+The query builder also includes a few functions to help you do "pessimistic locking" on your `select` statements.
 To run the statement with a "shared lock", you may use the `sharedLock` method on a query.
 A shared lock prevents the selected rows from being modified until your transaction commits:

 	DB::table('users')->where('votes', '>', 100)->sharedLock()->get();

 Alternatively, you may use the `lockForUpdate` method.
-A "for update" lock prevents the rows from being modified, or from being selected with another shared lock:
+A "for update" lock prevents the rows from being modified or from being selected with another shared lock:

 	DB::table('users')->where('votes', '>', 100)->lockForUpdate()->get();